Frequently Asked Questions

 How do I pay for my sessions?

-Payment for therapy is required within 48 hours of your scheduled appointment.
-After you have been seen for therapy you will receive an invoice via email, requesting payment for your session.
-Prompt payment is appreciated.
 If you do not pay for your session within 48 hours you will receive reminders or be asked to contact us to make payment arrangements.
 If your balance remains unpaid for 30 days or more we will apply a late fee of £35 to your outstanding balance.
 This fee will continue to be applied every 30 days of non-payment.
+We will pause your therapy in the event that you have attended three sessions without payment and sessions can resume once payment is made.
+We will kindly ask that you regard your therapists time and work and make timely payments.

 Can I use my health insurance?